 You may be also experiencing similar problems.

-- You see video but you do not hear audio or you hear audio but you do not see video
+- You see video but you do not hear the audio or you hear the audio but you do not see the video.

 AirPlay (formerly called AirTunes) is a wireless transmission technology.
 Apple developed this technology.
 An essential requirement is that sending (e.g., iOS devices running iOS 4.2 or later) and receiving (including AirPort Express) devices need to be compatible with AirPlay.